Pesticide Exposure Resources

 You have the right to file a complaint

 Pesticides are regulated in Oregon by the Oregon Department of Agriculture in accordance with Oregon Revised Statutes Chapter 634 Pesticide Control.

-Call PARC at 503-986-6470.
-Your phone call will be routed 24 hours a day to 211-info specialists, who will take your information.
+To report a pesticide incident that has impacted people, animals, bees, or the environment, call 503-986-6470.
+Your call will be routed 24 hours a day to 211-info specialists, who will record your information.
 PARC staffers will contact you within one business day.

 PARC Coordinator: PARC@oda.state.or.us

 PARC coordinates investigations to collect and analyze information about reported incidents.
 PARC engages in these functions: collect incident information, mobilize expertise for investigations, identify trends and patterns of problems, make policy or other recommendations for action, report results of investigations, and prepare activity reports for each legislative session.

 What to do and whom to call if exposed or concerned about pesticides (PDF)

 10 Steps to Take If You Are Affected By Herbicide Drift (PDF)

 Is it necessary to collect samples for lab testing?

 In some situations, after you file a pesticide complaint, the Department of Agriculture may collect vegetation samples or swabs from objects for laboratory analysis to determine the presence/extent of uncontrolled pesticide drift.